smraisul03/simpleCalculator/README.md

 # simpleCalculator

-A simple calculator, designed with OOP in mind, designed in Java.
+A simple calculator, designed with OOP in mind, coded in Java.